mantil-io/example-signup/README.md

 - `activate` - expects a valid activation code.
 Creates an activation record in dynamodb and returns a valid JWT token containing the activation ID and code.
 - `verify` - expects a JWT token returned by `activate`.
 Checks if the JWT token is valid and returns the decoded token if successful.

-An example signup flow might look like this:
+An example sign-up flow might look like this:

 First, we invoke the `register` method:
 ```